 - Provincial / Domestic competitions – aiming for high performance and striving for it

 - High Performance / National – highest level of performance required

-It is critical that you have the level of your athlete(s) in mind when you are designing your yearly training plan to ensure that adequate steps are taken not only to improve your athletes performance but to keep them engaged in the sport and their training program.
+It is critical that you have the level of your athlete(s) in mind when you are designing your yearly training plan to make sure that adequate steps are taken not only to improve your athletes performance but to keep them engaged in softball and their training program.